-“Expressing my ‘inner child’ allows me to spend many contented days at work without having time-off.”
+“Expressing my ‘inner child’ allows me to spend many contented days at work”

-Autism-Europe: When did you receive your diagnosis for autism and what it meant to you?
+Autism-Europe: When did you receive your diagnosis for autism and what did it meant to you?

 Pierre Marcantonio: I was diagnosed with Asperger’s at the age of 23 in Lyon.
 Thanks to my diagnosis, I had a bit of a revelation in my life and started to see how there were a multitude of ‘types’ of intelligences in the world, not just a single type of intelligence which is normally applied to us, as humans.